jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 title: TIM GREEN on releasing his debut album
 date: 2017-09-30T20:39:00.000Z
 description: >-
-  Hot off the back of his new album, the versatile artist talks us through its year-long development.
+  Hot off the back of his Australian tour, the British producer talks us through his album and its year-long development.
 featuredImage: /img/tim-green.jpg
 ---
 _Following his set at [The Junction](https://bit.ly/2wqrGHH) earlier this month, we had a chat with the Cocoon favourite to discuss his career and touring his cinematic debut LP..._